Kirill-Lekhov/Forseti/README.md

 result    - False
 ```
 * You cannot combine two functions in one expression
-* Nearby only works in one direction
 * Text length and word distance functions don't work with negative values
-* Nearby and word distance in characters are sensitive to punctuation marks

 ## Priority table